 NCA credits the presence of the American cheerleader abroad at military bases for igniting that interest and growth, especially in Germany, as well as the exposure to the sport that foreigners get when visiting the U.S. “Regardless of nationality, cheerleading, with its gymnastic flair, appeals to kids,” says McNeill.
 Once they’re familiar with it, they pick up videos.
 In fact, many countries have actually started from scratch with videos,” says McNeill.

 Showcasing their talents as they vie for the world’s first top cheerleading honors in six divisions are the United States, Germany, Chile, Great Britain, Austria, Slovenia, Italy, Spain, Finland, Switzerland, Sweden and Denmark.
+Meanwhile, parties back home are eyeing up the chance to place bets on who will win using sites like FanDuel, to get an extra payoff if their team of choice wins the event.

 Representing the United States in this World Championship, Club Cheer, a Dallas/Ft.
 Worth-based All-Star team.
 Coached by Brandi Noble, the 26-member team comes from a cheer gym that holds eight National Titles.
 “Bringing home the first World Title is a BIG deal to us,” says Noble.
 “But even more rewarding is to be able to be part of a new beginning and to share our talents with the other countries to help set the standard while accelerating their development.”